sambetts/graph-calling-bots/README.md

 Note, that for all these steps you can do them all in PowerShell if you wish.
 I’m not a sysadmin so this is what works best for me.

 1. Go to: https://dev.teams.microsoft.com/ and create a new app.
+    * Important: you must use an app registration this is also a registerd bot in Teams.
 2. In app features, add a new bot.
 You can reuse a previously created bot or create a new one.
 3. Find the client-id in Azure portal.
 4. Create or get a previous client secret for the bot app registration.